mayc0njr/arduinoMotor/README.md

 Arduino Analog Motor is a controller that receives serial data (for example, Bluetooth), and control the arduino motors, to move it on the selected speed and direction, combining analog values to move forward/backward, and left/right.

-All the development was done using the Arduino IDE (v1.8.2), which includes all the tools for compiling and uploading the code for the Arduino.
+All the development was done using the Arduino IDE (v 1.8.2), which includes all the tools for compiling and uploading the code for the Arduino.

 # 1. Installation